-Tears of the anterior cruciate ligament (ACL) commonly occur in footballers, netball players and skiers.
-Most ACL ruptures occur when the athlete lands from a jump, pivoting or decelerating suddenly.
+An anterior cruciate ligament (ACL) tear is most commonly seen in footballers, netball players and skiers, but can occur in a range of sporting environments.
+Most ACL tears occur when the athlete lands from a height, or from rapidly pivoting or decelerating.

-The anterior cruciate ligament (ACL) is one of the four strong ligaments connecting the bones of the knee.
-The function of the ACL is to provide stability to the knee and to minimize stress across the joint.
-It restrains excessive forward movement of the lower leg bone in relation to the thigh bone.
-It also limits rotational movements of the knee.
+The anterior cruciate ligament (ACL) is one of four strong ligaments connecting the bones of the knee.
+The ACL provides stability to the knee, limits rotational movements and reduces stress across the knee joint.
+It restricts excessive forward movement of the lower leg bone in relation to the thigh bone.

-- Severe pain at knee in initial stage
+- Severe pain at knee at the time of event

 What can I do?

-- Rest – stop exercising, avoid excessive walking
+- Rest: Stop exercising, avoid excessive standing and walking

 - ICE (Ice, Compression and Elevation)

-- See a physiotherapist for rehabilitation and exercises within 24-48 hours
+- Book in for assessment by a physiotherapist within 24-48 hours

 Your physiotherapist will complete an assessment of your knee and provide you with general advice and exercises to reduce your pain.
 Rehabilitation can involve conservative (physiotherapy) or surgical methods, depending on relevant factors to you, your goals, and your activity level.
 Your physiotherapist will offer all options to you, to make an informed decision for your rehab.